monolyth-php/disclosure/README.md

 ```

-For a list of full examples including type hinding, marker interfaces,
+For a list of full examples including type hinting, marker interfaces,
 inheritance and more, see the official documentation.

 _Whoah!_ Why not simply do `$this->foo = new MyDependency;` in the constructor?